Museum of early consumer electronics and 1st achievements

 Very few museums deal with satellite products but since we have had a satellite business since 1989

 this was easy for us.
-At the time we were able to find receivers from the early 1980s.
+At the time we were able to find receivers from the mid 1980s.

-The earliest receivers had knobs on and no remote control.
+The earliest receivers had knobs on and either had no wireless remote control or bulky simple handsets.

 When we started in the satellite industry in 1989, receivers did not have knobs on.
 They were, even